Overlapping substitutions and tilings: Further problems

 P.~Gummelt \cite{Gummelt:96} gave a single decagon with special markings, which covers the plane but only in non-periodic ways.
 This covering encodes a version of Penrose tiling by Robinson's triangle.
 This covering uses overlaps of pieces but it does not fall into our framework.
 It is interesting to have a possible generalization of overlap tiling, which includes such an example.

-The construction in Theorem \ref{thm_const_from_Delone} is valid for Delone (multi) sets with inflation symmetry for $Ax=\lambda x$, where $\lambda$ is a Pisot number.
-However, it is not only for such cases and similar construction is possible for arbitrary real number $\lambda>1$.
+The construction in Theorem \ref{thm_const_from_Delone} is valid for the Delone (multi) sets with inflation symmetry for an expansive linear map such as $Ax=\lambda x$, where $\lambda$ is a Pisot number.
+However, a similar construction is possible without the Pisot-type assumption: for example, we can take the expansion by an arbitrary real number $\lambda>1$.
 For the one-dimension case ($d=1$), we set $\Omega=[0,\infty)$, in order to avoid getting a non-discrete subset of $\mathbb{R}$.
 Fix an integer $m\geqq\lambda-1$.
 We set

 $X$ is a discrete subset of $\Omega$ that satisfies an equation